 Study modes and durations differ depending on your local campus.
 Please check with your local campus for more information.

 |School Leaver||Non-School Leaver||AQF|

 |C Grades in Year 11 WACE General English, and OLNA; or NAPLAN 9 Band 8||C Grades in Year 11 English and Maths or equivalent||Certificate II or Certificate III|

-- funeral homes, as a funeral director responsible for all aspects of the conduct of funerals and the coordination and supervision of their team
+- Funeral director responsible for all aspects of the conduct of funerals and the coordination and supervision of their team

-- cemeteries or crematorium, managing burials, burial works and cremation services or managing grounds and maintenance works and activities
+- Crematorium, managing burials, burial works and cremation services or managing grounds and maintenance works and activities

 Please note this list should be used as a guide only as job titles and qualification requirements may vary between organisations.

 To access free career planning and job search assistance, visit the Jobs and Skills Centres page(opens in a new tab) .